Martin Ødegaard: 2015–2017: Early Real Madrid career

 On 21 January 2015, Real Madrid reached an agreement to sign Ødegaard from Strømsgodset, after training with the senior team earlier in the month.
 The fee reported by Spanish media was around €3 million.
 Norwegian media reported, however, that the fee was 35 million kroner (approximately €4 million), which could rise to 70–75 million kroner (approximately €8–8.5 million) on certain conditions.
 In a press conference after the signing, Real Madrid announced that Ødegaard would train with both the club's first team and the reserves, Real Madrid Castilla.
 He would play for the latter team, which was managed by Zinedine Zidane at the time.

 He made his unofficial debut for the reserves on 4 February, in a 3–3 friendly draw with Beijing Guoan.
 He was subsequently named in the first team's Champions League squad. Ødegaard was assigned the number 21.
-His official debut for Castilla came on 8 February, coming on in the last 20 minutes as a substitute in the 2–2 draw against Athletic Bilbao B in Segunda División B. On 21 February, he scored his first goal for the club in a 4–0 win over Barakaldo CF at the Alfredo Di Stéfano Stadium, opening the scoring after seven minutes.
+His official debut for Castilla came on 8 February, coming on in the last 20 minutes as a substitute in the 2–2 draw against Athletic Bilbao B in Segunda División B. On 21 February, he scored his first goal for the club in a 4–0 win over Barakaldo, opening the scoring after seven minutes.

 In April, Ødegaard was dropped from Castilla after a run of four defeats, with staff finding problems with him training with the first team while playing for the reserves, in addition to a language barrier.
-First team manager Carlo Ancelotti called for fans to be patient while Ødegaard settles in a new country.
-On 29 April, he was included in Real Madrid's matchday squad for the first time for a home La Liga fixture against UD Almería, as Ancelotti was without Gareth Bale, Luka Modrić, and Karim Benzema through injury.
+First-team manager Carlo Ancelotti called for fans to be patient while Ødegaard settles in a new country.
+On 29 April, he was included in Real Madrid's matchday squad for the first time for a home La Liga fixture against Almería, as Ancelotti was without Gareth Bale, Luka Modrić, and Karim Benzema through injury.
 However, he did not feature in the 3–0 victory.

-On 23 May, in the final fixture of the season, he made his debut for Real Madrid as a 58th-minute substitute for hat-trick scorer and then-reigning FIFA Ballon d'Or winner Cristiano Ronaldo in an eventual 7–3 home win over Getafe CF. He became the youngest debutant in the history of the club at 16 years and 157 days old.
+On 23 May, in the final fixture of the season, he made his debut for Real Madrid as a 58th-minute substitute for hat-trick scorer and then-reigning Ballon d'Or winner Cristiano Ronaldo in an eventual 7–3 home win over Getafe.
+He became the youngest debutant in the history of the club at 16 years and 157 days old.

 Ødegaard was a regular starter for Castilla during the 2015–16 season.
 On 17 April 2016, he was praised in Diario AS for his performance in a 3–0 home win over SD Gernika Club, winning a penalty kick which Mariano scored.
 The result put the team top of the table.
 The team won the group ahead of Barakaldo CF on the last day, with Ødegaard scoring his first of the season in a 6–1 win over La Roda CF.

 Ødegaard made his first start for Real Madrid on 30 November 2016, 679 days after signing for the club.
 He played the full 90 minutes against Cultural Leonesa in the Copa del Rey round of 32 as Madrid won 6–1.